ltvan/docker-logrotate/README.md

   # don't rotate at all but truncate logs when they exceed the configured rotation size
   -e LOGROTATE_ROTATE="0" \
   # run logrotate every 5 minutes
-  -e LOGROTATE_CRON="*/5 0 0 0 0" \
+  -e LOGROTATE_CRON="*/5 * * * *" \
-  linkyard:logrotate
+  ltvan/logrotate
 ```

 ## Attribution

-This image is somewhat similar to the no longer maintained [blacklabelops/logrotate](https://github.com/blacklabelops/logrotate)
+This image is based on [linkyard/logrotate](https://github.com/linkyard/docker-logrotate)
-but a lot simpler to use and maintain.

-# Usage
-It's double published (github and private gcr repo).

-`docker run ghcr.io/linkyard/logrotate`
-or
-`docker run eu.gcr.io/linkyard-191615/linkyard-cloud/logrotate`
+with some modification on the logrotate.conf template to suite my need.